k1kolev/info/features/ui-ux-features/navigators.md

 It's all about the data - huge amounts of data go across various departments, projects, and teams.
 Most often, this data is stored in a **tabular form** and organized in records, with parameters (or column titles) that define the smallest bits comprising each of these records.

-In order to quickly find the necessary data and handle it with ease and care, you'll need the proper means.
+Finding the necessary data quickly and handling it with ease and care means you'll need the proper tools.

 **Navigators in @@name** are digital tools that are easy to use, quick to adopt, and powerfully integrated into your business management platform.